 - The garbage collection automatization is a big help for programmers but also a huge disadvantage of newbies.
 Since Java handles the memory management and takes care of unused variables, junior programmers may not learn these essential tasks of programming.

 - Advanced IDEs could be also a problem, since first time users also need some time to learn the usage of tools and the wide range of possibilities can totally confuse them.

 While there are many programming languages that are a good alternative to PHP, you should still not avoid using PHP because the majority of the websites are based on this programming language.
 Also I’m very interested in your opinion on which programming language do you use and recommend.
-Please let us know in the comments bellow.
+Please let us know in the comments below.